The Missing Cross to Purity

 That a list of all such may be gathered up, and sent over to London,

-of such who are to receive them; and that if they condemn those things,
+of those who are to receive them; and that if they condemn those things,

 and have given forth a paper of condemnation against them,